Amber Room: Creation

 The original Berlin design of the Amber Room was reworked in Russia in a joint effort by German and Russian craftsmen.
-It was Peter's daughter Empress Elizabeth who decided the amber treasure should be installed at Catherine Palace, where the Russian Imperial family typically spent their summers.
+It was Peter's daughter Empress Elizabeth who decided the amber treasure should be installed at Catherine Palace, where the Russian imperial family typically spent their summers.
 After several other 18th-century renovations, the room covered more than 55 m2 and contained over 6 t of amber.
 The room took over ten years to construct.

+In order to fit the Amber Room into a roughly six times larger hall for the Catherine Palace, the Italian architect Bartolomeo Francesco Rastrelli, in the service of the Russian court, had to enlarge it with gold and mirror elements.
+King Frederick II of Prussia presented the empress with additional amber elements that had not been used in its earlier installation in the Berlin Palace.
+As a sign of gratitude and admiration for the Prussian king, a silver miniature of the Berlin equestrian statue of Frederick the Great was placed in the Amber Room in the 19th century.